 Section 9.J: Non-Profit Organization: As stated in the School's Application (Appendix 1) and as required by Section 1002.33(12)(i), Florida Statutes, the School has been organized as a Florida non-profit organization, and shall maintain status as a Section 501(c)3 status under the Internal Revenue Code.
 Voting shall control the non-profit organization, and only the School's Governing Board shall vote.
-The School shall, at all times, operate as a non-profit organization.
+The School shall, at all times, operate as a non-profit organization and shall annually provide proof to the Sponsor of the School's status as a non-profit organization.
 Such status shall not be permitted to lapse, be revoked or terminate.
 Failure to comply with this section will constitute a material violation of the Charter and good cause for its termination by the Sponsor.

 Section 9.K: Compliance with Applicable Ethical Requirements: To the extent applicable, the officers and directors of the School will comply with Part III, Section 112, Florida Statutes (the Code of Ethics for Public Officers and Employees).
 The Sponsor shall be provided copies of any financial disclosure forms filed by the School's officers and directors.
 Members of the School's Governing Board cannot be employees of the School.
-Members of the School's operations including, without limitation, the receipt of any grant funds.
-A violation of this provision shall comply with Sections 112.313(2), (3), (7) and (12), and 112.3143, Florida Statutes, and other applicable portion of the Code of Ethics for Public Officers and Employees.
+Members of the School's Governing Board shall not receive financial benefit from the School's operations including, without limitation, the receipt of any grant funds.
+A violation of this provision shall constitute a material breach of the Charter.
+All members of the School's Governing Board shall comply with Sections 112.313(2), (3), (7) and (12), and 112.3143, Florida Statutes, and other applicable portion of the Code of Ethics for Public Officers and Employees.
 The Governing Board Chair shall annually provide to the District a statement confirming that: